raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 Punctuation, numbers and special characters are not going to add any value in sentiment analysis, so will remove all such characters.
 Also, the data is generated from an online platform so it might have some HTML tags as well; will get rid of them as well.

 #### Remove stop words
-Words like and, the, it etc known as *Stop Words* also don't carry any meaningful information so; will remove all stop words from the reviews.
+Words like **and, the, it** etc don't carry any meaningful information for sentiment classification.
+These words are known as Stop Words.
+I will remove all stop words from the reviews.
 Plan to use Python's **NLTK** library to get list of English Stop words.

 #### Stemmerize
 Not all unique words are different.
-Take example of love and loves; both are same but if treated differently it will un-necessarily increase the vocab.
+Take example of *love* and *loves*; both are same but if treated differently it will un-necessarily increase the vocab (size).

+**Below diagram shows how above techniques change review:**

  ![images/preprocessing.png](images/preprocessing.png)